 For the second reference, which refers to the numbers in row 4, we need to lock the row.
 We can do this by adding a dollar sign before the "4".

-Now when we copy the formulas across the table, we get the correct values.
-IF we check a few copied formulas, you can see that they are referring to the right cells.
+Now, when we copy the formulas across the table, we get the correct values.
+If we check a few of the copied formulas, you can see that they refer to the right cells.

 Let me clear the table and demonstrate.

-First I'll add the normal references.
-Then, I can place the cursor in the first reference and use F4 on Windows, or Command T on the Mac to toggle through options until only the column is fixed.
-Then I'll do the same thing with the second reference until only the row is fixed.
+First, I'll add the normal references.
+Then, I can place the cursor in the first reference and use F4 on Windows, or Command T on the Mac, to toggle through options until only the column is fixed.
+Then I'll do the same thing on the second reference until only the row is fixed.

 Now I can copy the formula across the table, and the mixed references generate the correct formulas.